Belgrade Design Week Festivals

 Founded in 2005, as a true rarity in the world of festivals – as a non-profit NGO, Belgrade Design Week is the first festival of creative industries and modern business in Serbia and the South East European region, covering an area home to more than 100 million people from Milan to Istanbul.
 For 8 years now, Belgrade Design Week has successfully forged intercultural and business connections between the global design scene, the regional creative industries and the city of Belgrade.
 With its concept BDW renews, within a contemporary context, the tradition of grand international festivals of culture such as Bitef, Fest and Bemus, recognizing the complete lack of the creative industries’ presentation, and adding for the first time Belgrade and Serbia to the global design map.

 We are often asked what it is like to produce BDW in Serbia.
 I presume some of our esteemed colleagues around the world may offer assistance with an answer: the owners of the Miss World license in Afghanistan and perhaps the Ferrari dealer in Ethiopia.
 Eventually we might get advice from the kind patisseur who makes baklavas in Salzburg, or his even more enthusiastic peer who makes Mozart-Kugel’s in Debar.
-Which is a great cue to bring us to BDW’s keywords today: enthusiasm, knowledge, intelligence, beauty, quality, taste and scent… And a wrong place.
-More about which later.
+Which is a great cue to bring us to BDW’s keywords today: enthusiasm, knowledge, intelligence, beauty, quality, taste and scent…and Museum of Contemporary Art Belgrade.

 In a country without any significant “design industry” to speak of, we have chosen to produce a “creative festival” with the international conference FREEDOM SQUARED as main program segment.
 This was important in order to open, for the first time in Serbia and South East Europe, the discussion of shaping our future with the impetus of creative industries – those people behind architecture, branding, urban planning, design, fashion, film, publishing, media, advertising etc. We accomplish this by bringing key representatives of the creative community – the core audience of BDW – in direct dialogue with key representatives of business and government, as well as with global creative stakeholders, organised at National Library of Serbia in Belgrade.

-In the same way that the working class was dominant in the early decades of the 20th century, and the service class in its second half, will the CREATIVE CLASS dominate the economic and cultural life in the 21st century.
-Although not as numerous, it currently represents the driver of development and the source of change for the entire economy, and in the same time embodies the spirit of the times we live in.
+In the same way that the working class was dominant in the early decades of the 20th century, and the service class in its second half, will the CREATIVE CLASS dominate the economic and cultural life in the 21st century?
+Although not as numerous, it currently represents the driver of development and the source of change for the entire economy, and in the same time embodies the spirit of the times we live in – SPEED SQUARED!

-The globally sensational creative industry conference will be held again in Belgrade from May 8 to 10, 2008.
-Crème de la crème in world branding, advertising, design, architecture, publishing, new media and business will show you their vision of MODERN LIVING.
-The conference programme, divided into three thematic parts (Modern Classics, Modern Luxury and Blade Runners) under the general theme of “modern living”, will feature different aspects of branding process, the phenomenon of high-end design and modern architecture, the role of design in creating mass media and the media influence in creating the culture of design in a society, challenges and latest trends o the ever more competitive global market…
+The globally sensational creative industry conference was held again in Belgrade from May 8 to 10, 2008.
+Crème de la crème in world of branding, advertising, design, architecture, publishing, new media and business showcased their vision of MODERN LIVING.
+The conference programme, divided into three thematic parts (Modern Classics, Modern Luxury and Blade Runners) under the general theme of “modern living” featured different aspects of branding process, the phenomenon of high-end design and modern architecture, the role of design in creating mass media and the media influence in creating the culture of design in a society, challenges and latest trends in the ever more competitive MODERN SQUARED global market…

 Why is BDW in Belgrade again and why is the conference exactly named change²?

-The First Belgrade Design Week festival sets out with a two-day conference market², a first ever “speed-dating”-project of the most important creatives in the Serbian advertising scene, all gathered at one place and in one day.
-On the first day, The most significant local advertising, branding and design agencies as well as independent experts, will showcase their most successful projects in fast-moving, stimulating 20-minute individual presentations.
-Agency owners, creative directors, independent art directors and designers will all be offered an opportunity to point out and illustrate the differences in the methodology of their creative processes before an agency-buying professional public and VIP representatives of the regional industry, media and administration.
+The First Belgrade Design Week festival set out with a two-day conference MARKET SQUARED, a first ever “speed-dating”-project of the most important creatives in the Serbian advertising scene, all gathered at one place and in one day.
+On the first day, the most significant local advertising, branding and design agencies as well as independent experts, showcased their most successful projects in fast-moving, stimulating 20-minute individual presentations.
+Agency owners, creative directors, independent art directors and designers offered an opportunity to point out and illustrate the differences in the methodology of their creative processes to the BDW audience- regional decision makers, media and administration.